Table of Contents

 How to Know Which Is Best for Your Business

 When deciding whether to use GAAP vs. tax-basis accounting, there are a few things to consider.
-If your business needs to issue financial statements to investors, you may want to go with GAAP, since it is guided by industry standards, provides greater consistency in the reporting, and is not subject to changes in tax rules.
+If your business needs to issue financial statements to investors, you may want to use GAAP, as it is guided by industry standards, provides greater consistency in reporting, and is not subject to changes in tax rules.

-Using GAAP can also be helpful If you are newly in business, since it can give you a clear view of how money is being used in different areas of your business.
+Using GAAP can also be helpful if you are new in business since it can give you a clear view of how money is being used in different areas of your company.
 GAAP accounting can also be an asset if you are in the market for a small business loan.

 The Takeaway

-Tax-based accounting has fewer rules than GAAP.
-It also makes it easier to see where you stand at any given point of the year with taxable income, and simplifies tax filing.
+Tax-basis accounting has fewer rules than GAAP, making it easier to see where your business stands at any given point of the year with taxable income and simplifying tax filing.

-However, if you are looking to attract an investor, now or at some point in the future, it may be worthwhile to go with GAAP accounting, which offers a more accurate picture of your company’s assets and liabilities.
-Going with GAAP can also serve you well if you are in the market for any type of small business loan, as lenders typically prefer to look at GAAP-compliant financial statements.
+However, if you are looking to attract an investor, now or at some point in the future, it may be worthwhile to choose GAAP accounting, which offers a more accurate picture of your company’s assets and liabilities.
+GAAP can also serve you well if you are in the market for any type of small business loan, as lenders typically prefer to look at GAAP-compliant financial statements.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.